 Consult a pediatrician before using mineral oil as they can guide you about its appropriate use for babies.
 Oral use of mineral oil for children is not advisable (3).

 How Is Mineral Oil Used For Babies?

 Topical application of mineral oil on the babies’ body and hair is common.
-Several parents and caregivers use mineral oil to massage babies before bath.
-Experts recommend applying mineral oil on the baby’s body after bath to retain moisture and treat/manage skin conditions, such as eczema (4) (5).
-Applying mineral oil an hour before shampooing could help alleviate cradle cap by loosening the dry scales (6).
+Several parents and caregivers use mineral oil to massage babies before bath for skin care.
+Experts recommend applying mineral oil on the baby’s body after bath to retain moisture and treat/manage skin conditions, such as eczemaiXA skin condition that causes dryness, itchiness, and inflammation of the skin.
+(4) (5).
+Applying mineral oil an hour before shampooing could help alleviate cradle capiXA common, harmless skin condition that causes rough or irregular patches on the baby’s scalp by loosening the dry scales (6).

 However, not all these uses are always effective and recommended.
 For instance, the American Academy of Pediatrics (AAP) notes that mineral oil use is “not very helpful or unnecessary” to treat or manage cradle cap (7).
+Similarly, some home remedies in alternative medicine use mineral oil to manage infantile colic.
+However, scientific evidence supporting this use is sparse.
 Thus, it is advisable to first discuss your intent of mineral oil use with a pediatrician.

 Are There Any Side Effects Of Using Mineral Oil For Babies?

 The topical use of mineral oil may cause the following side effects in babies.